oracle-livelabs/security/oci-kms/create-connection/create-connection.md

 This lab walks you through configuring a connection between the Thales CipherTrust Manager and your Oracle Cloud Infrastructure (OCI) cloud tenant.

-Estimated Time: -- minutes
+Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:

 * Connect to your OCI tenant and create your own Vault in OCI Vault
 * Set up a link between Thales CipherTrust Manager and OCI Vault

 ### Prerequisites

-This lab assumes you have:
+This lab assumes=:

-* An Oracle Cloud account
-* All previous labs successfully completed
+* You properly received your login and password for both environments

 ## Task 1: Connect to OCI and create your own Vault in OCI Vault

 You need below parameters to configure OCI connection to integrate with CTM.

 * **Tenancy OCID:** OCID of the tenancy.
 * **User OCID:** OCID of the user.
 * **Region:** An Oracle Cloud Infrastructure region.